jrief/django-websocket-redis/docs/introduction.rst

 |websocket-nodejs|

 Here, **Django** communicates with **Node.JS** using a RESTful API.
-This is hard to maintain because it pulls in two completely different technologies.
+This however is hard to maintain because it pulls in two completely different technologies.
 In alternative proposals, other Python based asynchronous event frameworks such as Tornado_ or Twisted_ are used.
 But they all look like makeshift solutions, since one has to run a second framework side by side with **Django**.
 This makes the project dependent on another infrastructure and thus harder to maintain.
 Moreover, having to run two concurrent frameworks can be quite embarrassing during application development,